Food connects

 👉 The Connecting Humans Dinner

-A dinner format for meeting and exchange
+A dinner format for meeting and exchanging ideas

 Passionate storytellers are welcome.